Volunteer Agreement (UK)

 The safeguarding and DBS provisions are essential where the volunteer will work with children, young people, or vulnerable adults.
 The agreement should specify the level of DBS check required (Basic, Standard, Enhanced, or Enhanced with barred list) in accordance with the Safeguarding Vulnerable Groups Act 2006.
 It should also explain the process for obtaining the check and how the results will be handled, in compliance with the DBS Code of Practice.

-The health and safety clause ensures the organisation meets its duties under the Health and Safety at Work etc. Act 1974 by committing to provide a safe environment, conducting risk assessments, and training the volunteer.
+The health and safety clause confirms the organisation meets its duties under the Health and Safety at Work etc. Act 1974 by committing to provide a safe environment, conducting risk assessments, and training the volunteer.
 It should also set out the volunteer's obligation to follow safety procedures and report hazards.

 The confidentiality and data protection clauses address the volunteer's obligations regarding sensitive information and personal data processed under the UK GDPR and the Data Protection Act 2018.
 These clauses should survive the termination of the volunteering arrangement.
 The termination clause confirms that either party may end the arrangement at any time, without notice, and without liability.
 This reinforces the non-contractual nature of the relationship.